metio/yosql/docs/content/_index.md

 The generated code is as correct as possible and widely tested across multiple configurations.
 While the focus of `YoSQL` is to generate correct code, it offers best-in-class performance as well!

+### Plug and Play

+`YoSQL` tries hard to always-work(tm) - which means that even with an invalid configuration, `YoSQL` should generate as much code as possible.
+Just add the appropriate plugin to your project and you are good to go in under a  minute.